chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 - Route Definition: The `@app.get("/")` decorator defines a GET request for the root path (/).
 - Route Handler: The root function is the handler for this route

-### 4. Run API:  send Request or accessing endpoint
+### 4. Run API: Send request or access endpoint

-In API, to accessing to endpoint you need to knwo the term **CRUD** which means:
+In API, to access to endpoint you need to know the term **CRUD** which means:

-- **Create** aslo mean POST
+- **Create** also mean POST
 - **Read** also mean GET
 - **Update** also mean PUT
 - **Delete** also mean DELETE

 > **Note**: When you access to endpoint using the 4 http method, please use capital letter, else will occur problem.

-You can use couple of way to access endpoint, or send request, you can use either way.
+You can use a couple of ways to access the endpoint or send a request, you can use either way.

 - fastAPI UI

   > You can access to UI url: `http://127.0.0.1:8000/docs`
-  > You can also use FastAPI provide for validating and debug:
+  > You can also use FastAPI provide for validating and debugging:
   >
   > > `http://127.0.0.1:8000/docs`

-- using command to send request
+- using command to send a request

 ```
 curl -H "Accept: application/json" http://127.0.0.1:8000